ZPGuiGroupWhu/lodd/README.md

-# lodd
+# Lodd
-LoDD considers that internal points are surrounded by neighboring points in all directions, while neighboring points of a boundary point tend to be distributed only in a certain directional range.
+We propose a robust and efficient boundary point detection method based on Local Direction Dispersion (LoDD).
+The core of boundary point detection lies in measuring the difference between boundary points and internal points.
+It is a common observation that an internal point is surrounded by its neighbors in all directions, while the neighbors of a boundary point tend to be distributed only in a certain directional range.
+By considering this observation, we adopt density-independent K-Nearest Neighbors (KNN) method to determine neighboring points and design a centrality metric LoDD using the eigenvalues of the covariance matrix to depict the distribution uniformity of KNN.